Quitch/Queller-AI/README.md

 - Expands OK
 - OK troop selection
 - OK scouting
-- Some reaction to opponent's play
+- Some reaction to its opponent's play
 - Dislikes fabbers
 - Appropriate use of static defence/offence
 - Average economy handling